 This course introduces basic principles of plumbing and electrical systems along with heating, ventilating and air conditioning systems in building design and construction.
 These systems are studied in the context of the overall building design with emphasis on materials, equipment systems design, engineering principles, and sustainable design practices.
 PREREQUISITE: 10614172 Architectural Drafting and Design 1 and 10614176 Architectural Technology 1

 Focuses on developing effective listening techniques and verbal and nonverbal communication skills through oral presentation, group activity, and other projects.
 The study of self, conflict, and cultural contexts will be explored, as well as their impact on communication.
 This course focuses on writing-intensive practices and meets expectations of High Impact Practice courses.
 NOTE: This course is recognized for general education transfer as part of the University of Wisconsin (UW) System/Wisconsin Technical College System (WTCS) Universal Credit Transfer Agreement (UCTA).

 This course offers algebra content with applications.
 Topics include properties of real numbers, order of operations, algebraic solution for linear equations and inequalities, operations with polynomial and rational expressions, operations with rational exponents and radicals, algebra of inverse, logarithmic and exponential functions.
-Students in this college transfer course will complete a scholarly research/academic assignment.
 PREREQUISITE: 10834109 Pre-Algebra, 10804114 College Technical Mathematics 1B, any associate degree or college parallel level WTCS mathematics course, or additional measures may be considered as determined by the counselor.

 Choose a campus to view contact information, or for general assistance, please contact us.